chuffyduffy/Double-Pendulum-MATLAB/README.md

 ## Authors

 apjanke is [Andrew Janke](https://apjanke.net).

-Yash is some student Andrew met on the Matlab Discord.
+Yash is a high school student working on a project.
 Do not contact any of the authors with questions about this software; it is totally unsupported and we don't care.